jonathan-odonnell/milestone-project-3/testing.md

 5. Verify that if the user clicks on a review's delete link, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
     - Outcome: Pass

+6. Verify that if there are more than 10 results in the reviews list, pagination links are displayed and when the user clicks on a link, cards for the reviews in the relevant positions in the reviews list are displayed.
+    - Outcome: Pass

+7. Verify that users who are not signed in cannot access the account page by manually typing in it's URL and are returned to the sign in page.
+    - Outcome: Pass

-6. Verify that users who are not signed in cannot access the account page by manually typing in it's URL and are returned to the sign in page.
+7. Verify that users who are not signed in cannot access the account page by manually typing in it's URL and are returned to the sign in page.
     - Outcome: Pass

 ## Reviews, Phones, Tablets, Laptops and Accessories Pages